 If you wish to send in a promo or angle for an upcoming card, you can share your promo through Google Docs (this is the only format we use for on-cards) to email@example.com.
 Formatting instructions can be found on the RP forum.

 Deadlines will be set before every card.
-Essentially, as long as you complete whatever promos you want before this deadline, you’ll be fine for that show.
-Cards will generally take place every two weeks – a smaller card, followed by a larger, “supercard” (think monthly PPV, though likely every 8-12 weeks or so).
-Let’s face it – we’re all adults with busy lives.
+Essentially, as long as you complete whatever promos & oncards you want before this deadline, you’ll be fine for that show.

 For more information on the staff (in-character) of the EWA, please visit the Staff Page.